alpari-tech/binary-protocol/README.md

 As you can see there are two main methods which are `read()` and `write()` that are used for reading and writing binary data to the stream.

-The method `getSize()` is used for calculation of data size in bytes.
+The method `sizeOf()` is used for calculation of data size in bytes.
 For simple data types it will return constant value and for more complex structures like arrays or objects it should be able to calculate the size of such field.

 Method `getFormat()` is declared in the interface, but it is not used right now.
 It can be used later for fixed-size